-Taking short-term investors' feedback into account, Fitch amended its correspondence table between Long- and Short-Term Issuer Default Ratings (IDRs) to provide a more differentiated analytical view of short-term risk between issuers.
+Taking short-term investors' feedback into account, Fitch amended its correspondence table between Long- and Short-Term Issuer Default Ratings (IDRs) to provide a more differentiated analytical view of shortterm risk between issuers.
 The criteria introduced two new cusp points at 'A' and 'BBB+', in addition to the existing three cusp points ('A+', 'A-' and 'BBB') where one of two short-term ratings can be assigned based on the liquidity profile of the rated entity.
+In addition to the new cusp points, Fitch defined sector- specific factors that determine which of the two short-term ratings is assigned for issuers at the cusp points.